SparkSeeker-AU/1-AssessmentBrainstorming/README.md

 * Outcome of your past and existing China engagement if any
 * Concerns you have about Chinese market and helps you are seeking for

 We will post here a quickly survey in the near future.
-Using that survey you can work out your China marketing journey stages and relevant free content you can take advantage of.
+Using that survey you can work out your China marketing journey stages and relevant free digitial content you can take advantage of.

 Enjoy!